lusakasa/saka-key/book/tutorial/basics.md

 Most of the time you want to browse the web with both hands, but sometimes you might want to browse with just your left hand.
 To make this possible, Saka Key lets you define [Settings Profiles]() that are easy to switch between.

 The default profile for new users gives *safe* commands, like scrolling and zooming, simple bindings, like <kbd>D</kbd> and <kbd>Z</kbd>. *Unsafe* commands that trigger irreversible changes, like closing a tab or going back in history, have complex bindings, like <kbd>Alt + X</kbd> and <kbd>Alt + C</kbd>.
-When you become more comfortable with Saka Key, try switching to a profile with *unsafe* commands.
+When you become more comfortable with Saka Key, try switching to a profile with *unsafe* commands mapped to simple bindings.

 This tutorial assumes you're a new user using the **default** profile.
 If you are using some other profile, commands may be mapped to different keys.